Tokyo in 3 Days

 Shibuya Crossing

-Billed as the ‘busiest intersection in Japan, possibly the world‘, Shibuya Crossing is a set of five pedestrian crossings, where the lights all go green simultaneously – an iconic Tokyo sight.
+Billed as the ‘busiest intersection in Japan, possibly the world‘, Shibuya Crossing is a set of five pedestrian crossings, where the lights all go green simultaneously, setting in motion a sea of people in all directions – an iconic Tokyo sight.

 Crossing Shibuya Crossing

-We cross the famous intersection to reach Starbucks, which has a 2nd floor seating area overlooking the crossing, so you can sit and watch the comings and goings on the crossing below.
+We cross the famous intersection to reach Starbucks Coffee Shibuya Scramble Square, which has a second floor seating area overlooking the crossing.
+Here, you can sit and watch the comings and goings on the crossing below.

 Shibuya Crossing from Starbucks

-At the top of the Magnet by Shibuya 109 Department Store, there is a small roof top café, Mag’s Park, with views over Shibuya Crossing.
-Entry costs Y550.
+Another vantage point for crossing watching is from the top of the Magnet by Shibuya 109 Department Store.
+On the 8th floor,there is a small roof top café, Mag8, with views over Shibuya Crossing.
+Entry costs Y1800 (around £8.60) which includes a drink.

-We don’t buy anything, just fork out the required money to get a bird’s eye view of the crossing.
+We fork out the required money to get a bird’s eye view of the crossing.

 Shibuya Stream